 In related assistance, the VA offers several grants that are designed to help veterans make home modifications to make their homes wheelchair accessible (or to account for other disabilities).
 These are the Specially Adapted Housing (SAH) Grant, the Special Home Adaptation (SHA) Grant and the Home Improvements and Structural Alterations (HISA) Grant.

 Many states have non-Medicaid based financial assistance programs for the elderly and disabled.
-While most of these program are intended to provides services to help individuals remain living outside of nursing homes, some of them also provide assistance for durable medical equipment such as wheelchairs, scooters, lifts and ramps to make a home wheelchair accessible.
-Unfortunately, due to recent economic cutbacks, the list of state programs which do offer assistance is growing shorter not longer.
+While most of these programs are intended to provide services to help individuals remain living outside of nursing homes, some of them also provide assistance for durable medical equipment, such as wheelchairs, scooters, lifts, and ramps to make a home wheelchair accessible.
+Unfortunately, due to recent economic cutbacks, the list of state programs that do offer assistance is growing shorter, not longer.

 Assistance is available from local non-profits or the local chapters of national foundations.
-However, often times the available assistance comes not in the form of financial help for wheelchairs but rather as long term loans of the equipment or through the sale of heavily discounted, refurbished, power wheelchairs and ramps.
-A short list of non-profit organizations which provide help with wheelchairs can be found here.
+However, often times the available assistance comes not in the form of financial help for wheelchairs, but rather as long-term loans of the equipment or through the sale of heavily discounted, refurbished, power wheelchairs and ramps.
+A short list of non-profit organizations that provide help with wheelchairs can be found here.